klausbrunner/solarpos/README.md

 on [solarpositioning](https://github.com/klausbrunner/solarpositioning), a library of high-quality solar positioning algorithms.
 It supports time series and output formats like JSON and CSV for easy processing by other tools.

-Status: **"beta"** quality.
-Basic functionality works without known bugs, but needs more testing and polish.
+Status: "beta" quality.
+Current functionality works without known bugs, but needs more testing and polish.

 ## Requirements and installation

 Solarpos is a Java application, requiring Java 17 or newer.
-See the [latest release](https://github.com/klausbrunner/solarpos/releases/latest) or build yourself from source using Maven.
+See the [latest release](https://github.com/klausbrunner/solarpos/releases/latest) or build it from source using Maven.

 ### Native builds

 Native builds are available for some platforms.
 These do not require a Java runtime and can be used like any other command-line program.

-### macOS: Homebrew installation (experimental)
+### macOS: Homebrew installation

-A [Homebrew](https://brew.sh) tap for solarpos is available.
+A [Homebrew](https://brew.sh) formula for solarpos is available in a separate tap.
 This takes care of downloading and all requirements automatically with a single command:

 ```sh
 $ brew install klausbrunner/tap/solarpos